workshopper/learnyoureact/exercises/hello_react/problem.en.md

 app.listen(app.get('port'), function() {});
 ```

-The above codes are server-side codes what does rendering.
+The above code is a small Express server that renders our React components.
-This program uses `express-react-views` module and if someone access to `/`, reads `views/index.jsx`.
+This program uses the `express-react-views` module.

-Next, make `views` directory at same directory as `program.js`.
+Next, create a `views` directory in the same directory as `program.js`.
-After that, make `index.jsx` in the directory.
+After that, create `index.jsx` in the 'views' directory.
+If someone navigates to `/`, `views/index.jsx` will be rendered.

-Please write below codes in `index.jsx`
+Please copy the code below into `index.jsx`

 ```
 var React = require('react');